Ethics Committee

 As per the G-NHSRC, in all Malawian clinical trials, research participants selected from vulnerable populations must be provided additional protections to safeguard their health and welfare during the informed consent process.
 The G-NHSRC characterizes vulnerable populations as those who are relatively or absolutely incapable of protecting their own interests due to illiteracy, a lack of education, autonomy, resources, or other necessary attributes.
 These participants may include children, pregnant women, prisoners, refugees, orphans, sex workers, people living with HIV and AIDS, persons with mental disabilities, and persons in dependent relationships (e.g., some women who culturally must ask their husbands before consenting to participate in a research study).

 The G-NHSRC specifies that National Health Sciences Research Committee (NHSRC) members must pay special attention to protecting participants who are from vulnerable populations.
-Consent for those who are not legally, mentally, and physically able should be sought from their legal representative(s) and/or guardian(s) in the form of a signature or thumbprint.
+Consent for those who are not legally, mentally, and physically able should be sought from their legal representative/guardian in the form of a signature or thumbprint.

 As per the G-NHSRC, trials involving vulnerable persons require the research to be directly related to the specific conditions of the vulnerable population involved, and that the participants should personally benefit from the research.
 In addition, the following elements must be considered when studies are conducted using vulnerable populations: